pedrogitahy-qa/real-world-app-cypress-tests/README.md

 ## How to Run the Tests

+This project uses Cypress to execute automated end-to-end tests against the Real World App application.

-Follow the steps below to execute the automated tests locally.
+Follow the steps below to install dependencies and run the test suite locally.

 ### 1. Clone the repository